Complexity of Einstein-Maxwell-non-minimal coupling $R^2F^2$: the role of the penalty factor: Physical interpretation of The CGR

+Expressing the circuit complexity in terms of the bulk functional then shows explicitly that variations of $a(r)$ source deformations of the penalty matrix $\mathcal{P}_{IJ}$.
+Consequently, modifying $\gamma b$ directly corresponds to deforming the penalty structure of the dual quantum circuit.
+Given that holography does not uniquely specify a gate set or penalty scheme, any gravitational complexity proposal necessarily corresponds to an equivalence class of quantum circuits.
+Within this framework, we show analytically that the generalized functional deforms the effective cost metric in a manner identical to the introduction of a penalty factor in Nielsen’s geometric approach.
+In this precise sense, the generalized term encodes a bulk realization of circuit penalties.

-As a result, by the change of $\gamma b$, $\mathcal{C}_{Any}$ and $\dot{\mathcal{C}}_{Any}$ are changed.
-A question may arise: is there a penalty factor in quantum circuits that its change makes the counterpart of $\mathcal{C}_{Any}$ as the gate complexity and $\dot{\mathcal{C}}_{Any}$ as the depth of the circuit \cite{3lec} changed? we introduce two of these circuits in the section \ref{qubitcir} which are applicable in quantum computations.
+A natural question arises: is there a penalty factor in quantum circuits whose variation alters the corresponding quantities, namely $\mathcal{C}_{Any}$ as the gate complexity and $\dot{\mathcal{C}}_{Any}$ as the circuit depth \cite{3lec}?
+In the section \ref{qubitcir}, we introduce two such circuit constructions that are applicable to quantum computation.